peterhinch/micropython-touch/README.md

 clipped to the width of the control or may be word-wrapped.
 If the number of lines of text exceeds the height available, scrolling will occur.
 Access to text that has scrolled out of view may be achieved by calling a method.
-If the widget is instantiated as `active` scrolling may be performed using the `increase` and `decrease` buttons.
+If the widget is instantiated as `active`, scrolling may be performed by touching near the top or bottom of the control.
+The rate of scrolling depends on the distance between the touch and the centreline of the control.
 The widget supports fixed and variable pitch fonts.

 Constructor mandatory positional arguments:
  1. `writer` The `Writer` instance (font and screen) to use.